PowerDNS/pdns/docs/backends/remote.rst

 Breaking changes from pre v4.0 to v4.0+
 =======================================

-Before version 4.0, the DNS names passed in queries were sent without a trailing dot, after version 4.0 the DNS names are always sent with trailing dot.
-F.ex. example.org is now sent as example.org.
+Before version 4.0, the DNS names passed in queries were sent without a trailing dot, after version 4.0 the DNS names are always sent with trailing dot, e.g. example.org is now sent as example.org.

 For the :ref:`remote-lookup` method, the priority field was required before 4.0.
-After 4.0 priority is added to content.
+After 4.0, priority is added to content.
 This applies to any resource record which uses priority, for example SRV or MX.

 Compiling